Best touchscreen monitors of 2022

 • Plastic monitor surface doesn’t feel as sturdy as it could and gets smudges

 A solid business-class monitor, the Dell P2418HT 24IN IPS delivers well on all fronts, offering impressive touch controls, as well as decent color and brightness.
-Perhaps the most immediate appeal to this monitor is its impressive folding stand, which intuitively transitions from a classic monitor position to an angled tabletop touch screen surface.
+Perhaps the most immediate appeal to this monitor is its impressive folding stand, which intuitively transitions from a monitor position to an angled tabletop touch screen surface.

 The monitor’s plastic screen uses an anti-glare coating, and pumps out about 250 nits of brightness.
 It’s responsive to touch, and intuitive.
 The plastic coating is both a perk and a detractor, and will appeal to some more than others.
 While the anti-glare coating is a nice feature, the screen smudges easily, and feels less sturdy than glass.